AtiqulIslamrony/insighterpro/README.md

 <br>

-<sub>If Insighter Pro saves you time, share it with your team!</sub>
+<sub>If Insighter Debugger saves you time, share it with your team!</sub>

 <br>